arqex/react-datetime/PULL_REQUEST_TEMPLATE.md

 ## Checklist
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] My change requires a change to the documentation.
+- [ ] My change required changes to the documentation.
-- [ ] I have updated the documentation accordingly.
+- - [ ] I have updated the documentation accordingly.
+- - [ ] I have updated the TypeScript type definition accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.